Contact Information

 Biography

-Houry Pilibbossian is a sociocultural anthropology PhD student at the University of Illinois Urbana-Champaign.
-She is a photographer, oral historian and a researcher of Syriac-Armenian origins.
-Houry received an MA in social anthropology from Goldsmiths University of London.
-And a BA in English and Communications from the American University of Armenia.
-She is the co-founder of “Hi Haleb-Հայ Հալէպ”– a digital archive about the Aleppo-Armenian community.
+Houry is a photographer and researcher of Syriac-Armenian origins.
+She is a sociocultural anthropology PhD student at the University of Illinois Urbana-Champaign.
+Houry is the co-founder of “Hi Haleb Հայ Հալէպ”– a digital community archive about the Aleppo-Armenian community.
 She’s a founding member of “Oral History Matters”– oral history based initiative at the American University of Armenia.
-She is also a research assistant in a collaborative oral history project mapping traces and memories of genocide in Armenia’s urban landscapes.

 Research Interests